veeral-patel/how-to-secure-anything/README.md

 #### Key components

-All of Google's services are put behind an access proxy, which "enforces encryption between the client and the application".
-The user's device must present a valid certificate, and the user must log on via SSO + hardware security key, to pass the access proxy.
+- All of Google's services are put behind an access proxy, which "enforces encryption between the client and the application"

+  - The user's device must present a valid certificate, and the user must log on via SSO + hardware security key, to pass the access proxy.

-BeyondCorp's Trust Inference dynamically determines how much trust to assign a user or a device.
-The user accessing services from a strange location would decrease trust.
+- BeyondCorp's Trust Inference dynamically determines how much trust to assign a user or a device

+  - The user accessing services from a strange location would decrease trust.
 A less secure device would decrease trust.

-BeyondCorp's Access Control Engine ingests device inventory data, user data, this trust score, and decides whether to allow access to the requested service or not.
-The Access Control Engine can also "enforce location-based access control" and can restrict access to services based on user role + device type.
+- BeyondCorp's Access Control Engine ingests device inventory data, user data, this trust score, and decides whether to allow access to the requested service or not.
+  - The Access Control Engine can also "enforce location-based access control" and can restrict access to services based on user role + device type.

 #### End to end flow